(Release 2.00)

 "configure" script.

-Under Windows NT Operating System:
+Windows Operating Systems:

 1) ANSI C and C++ compilers.
 (Never use 16bit-compilers!)